BARGMANN, Fred W., age 86

 In lieu of flowers, the family would prefer memorials be given in memory of Fred to the charity or organization of the donor's choice.

-We encourage you to send a condolence to the family by visiting our obituaries at www.evergreenfuneralhome.com
+We encourage you to send a condolence to the family by using the tab to the left.

-But also please send a card, note or letter sharing a favorite memory or story of Fred.
-Please forward it to the funeral home if you do not know the address of the family (4611 Commerce Valley Road, Eau Claire, WI 54701).
+But please also send a card, note or letter sharing a favorite memory or story of Fred.
+Forward it to the funeral home if you do not know the address of the family (4611 Commerce Valley Road, Eau Claire, WI 54701).

 Fred W. Bargmann, age 86, died on Wednesday, April 1, 2020 at Augusta Health and Rehabilitation in Augusta, WI.